 That’s all you need to know about flipping niche sites.
 Follow the steps here, practice by repeating the process, and you’ll find out first-hand just how profitable it can be.

 If you are looking for some more guidance in starting your money-making niche site sign up for this FREE Niche Site Boot Camp.

-This was a guest post from Mushfiq Sarker who has been buying, growing, and selling website assets since 2008.
+This article was written by Mushfiq Sarker who has been buying, growing, and selling website assets since 2008.
 His first exit was in 2010.
 Since then, he has done 175 website flips with multiple 6-figure exits.
 His free newsletter, The Website Flip, covers case studies on his portfolio of sites, website flipping guides, and exclusive websites for sale.